Common Admission Test

 The Common Admission Test (CAT) is a computer based test for admission in graduate management programs.
-The test consists of three sections: Verbal Ability and Reading Comprehension, Data Interpretation and Logical Reasoning and Quantitative Ability.
-The exam is taken online over a period of three hours, with one hour per section.
-In 2020, due to the COVID precautions, The Indian Institutes of Management Indore decided to conduct the CAT Exam in 2 hours with 40 minutes devoted to each section.
+The test consists of three sections: Verbal Ability and Reading Comprehension, Data Interpretation and Logical Reasoning, and Quantitative Ability.
+The exam was taken online over a period of three hours, with one hour per section.
+In 2020, due to the COVID-19 precautions, Indian Institute of Management Indore decided to conduct the CAT Exam in 2 hours with 40 minutes devoted to each section.
 The Indian Institutes of Management started this exam and use the test for selecting students for their business administration programs (MBA or PGDM).
-The test is conducted every year by one of the Indian Institutes of Managements based on a policy of rotation.
+The test is conducted every year by one of the Indian Institutes of Managements(IIMs) based on a policy of rotation.

 In August 2011, it was announced that Indian Institutes of Technology (IITs) and Indian Institute of Science (IISc) would also use the CAT scores, instead of the Joint Management Entrance Test (JMET), to select students for their management programmes starting with the 2012-15 batch.

-Before 2009, CAT was a paper based test conducted on a single day for all candidates.
+Before 2010, CAT was a paper based test conducted on a single day for all candidates.
 The pattern, number of questions and duration have seen considerable variations over the years.